Los Angeles Unified School District: Crimes and lawsuits

-iPad scandal
+iPad distribution

 Superintendent John Deasy, who initiated the iPad program and later resigned in 2014.

 In 2013, then-Superintendent John Deasy announce that he would be embarking on a project to give iPads to all students in within the District.
 He was met with criticisms about how they were more expensive than other tablets from other manufacturers.
 That same year, his contract with LAUSD was extended to 2016.
 He also introduced the My Integrated Student Information System (MISiS), which was criticized for randomly disappearing grades and assignments.

 In 2014, it was revealed that Deasy had ties to Apple Inc., the makers of the iPad, and Pearson PLC, creators of applications on the iPads, raising questions about the bidding process.
 Deasy resigned on October 16, 2014, after mounting criticisms and the failed iPad program.
 He remained in the district with a special assignment until the end of the year and received about 60 days pay, which totaled to $60,000.
 Cortines was picked to become superintendent again in an interim capacity.
 After Deasy's resignation, there was speculation about who would replace him as an official superintendent, but it was decided that, after Cortines, deputy superintendent Michelle King would become superintendent.
 In December 2014, the Federal Bureau of Investigation seized records from LAUSD pertaining to the iPad program.

 Because of the failed program, Deasy resigned on October 15, 2014.
 In 2015, the board of education stated it was exploring possible litigation against Apple.